GeoCat/qgis-bridge-plugin/docs/source/supported_symbology.rst

 Text options for labels
 -----------------------

-The folowwing options from the :guilabel:`Text` group of parameters are supported:
+The following options from the :guilabel:`Text` group of parameters are supported:

 - Size